a2i2/surround/README.md

 Surround is released under a [BSD-3](https://opensource.org/licenses/BSD-3-Clause) license.

 ## Release (only for admin)
-1. Update `VERSION` in `setup.py`.
-2. Create repo tag with a version that you set in `setup.py` file.
+1. Tag repo with a version that you want this to be released with.
-3. Push to tag to master.
+2. Push to tag to master.